Kong/docs.konghq.com/STYLEGUIDE.md

 * **_Good_: The error message will start, "Unable to complete request..."**

 ### em-dash (—)
-Indicates a pause or emphatic break in a sentence; it's not a hyphen and has no surrounding space
+Indicates a pause or emphatic break in a sentence; it is not a hyphen and has no surrounding space.

 * *Bad*: The admin role allows a user access to all endpoints... except for RBAC permissions.